Unifying Summary Statistic Selection for Approximate Bayesian Computation: Proposition of sufficiency by Chen et al.

 \begin{prop} Let $\theta\dist\prior{\theta}$, $z\dist\likelihood{z\mid\theta}$, and $t\in\mathcal{T}$ be a deterministic function.
 Then $t=t(z)$ is a sufficient statistic for $\likelihood{z\mid\theta}$ if and only if

 where $I\braces{\cdot,\cdot}$ denotes the mutual information between two random variables. \end{prop}

-However, as discussed in \integratedAppendicesSwitch{\cref{sec:background}}{Section~2 of the main text}, the existence of sufficient statistics is a property of the likelihood--not the approach used to compress the data.
+However, as discussed in \cref{sec:background}, the existence of sufficient statistics is a property of the likelihood--not the approach used to compress the data.
 The statistic in \cref{eq:chen-proposition} is sufficient if and only if the likelihood belongs to the exponential family.
-If the likelihood does not belong to the exponential family, the statistic is optimal in the sense that it minimises \integratedAppendicesSwitch{\cref{eq:optimal-defn}}{Eq.~(2) in the main text} with loss functional being the expected Kullback-Leibler divergence, as discussed in \integratedAppendicesSwitch{\cref{sec:epe}}{Section~3 of the main text}.
+If the likelihood does not belong to the exponential family, the statistic is optimal in the sense that it minimises \cref{eq:optimal-defn} with loss functional being the expected Kullback-Leibler divergence, as discussed in \cref{sec:epe}.

 They subsequently argued that ``the sufficiency of the learned statistics is insensitive to the choice of $\prior{\theta}$'' (p.~4) and that the ``approach differs from [other] methods as it is globally sufficient for all $\theta$'' (p.~6).
-As demonstrated in \integratedAppendicesSwitch{\cref{sec:maxinfo}}{Section~4.5 of the main text}, this assertion does not hold in general.
+As demonstrated in \cref{sec:maxinfo}, this assertion does not hold in general.
 But it is true if the likelihood belongs to the exponential family and $\mathcal{T}$ includes the sufficient statistics.
 The proof proposed by \citet{Chen2021MutualInfo} does not hold because it assumes the conclusion~(p.~13).